robertmc0/modules-test/.azure-pipelines/README.md

     git merge arincoBicepModules/main
     ```

 5. Confirm that you can now see all the Arinco Modules on the local branch.
+On line 25 of the refresh-module-table.ps1 table, add the customer's Devops Repo Url (e.g https://dev.azure.com/contoso/Contoso/_git/Contoso-Modules?path=/modules )

 6. Push the local branch to the customer's Devops Repo:
     ```